 If you feel so tired that you don't have energy for everyday tasks -- even when you sleep or rest a lot -- it may be a sign that you're depressed.
-Depression and fatigue can feed off each other.
-According to one major study, people who are depressed are more than four times as likely to develop unexplained fatigue, and people with fatigue are nearly three times as likely to become depressed.
 Depression and fatigue together tend to make both conditions seem worse.

 Muscle Aches and Joint Pain

-Pain and depression are closely linked.
-Living with ongoing pain can raise the risk of depression.
-And depression itself may lead to pain, because the two conditions share chemical messengers in the brain.
-People who are depressed are three times as likely to develop ongoing pain.
+Depression may also lead to pain because the two conditions share chemical messengers in the brain.
+People who are depressed are three times as likely to get regular pain.

-People with depression often get headaches.
-One study showed that people with major depression are three times more likely to have migraines, and people with migraines are five times more likely to become depressed.
+One study shows that people with major depression are three times more likely to have migraines, and people with migraines are five times more likely to get depressed.

 Changes in Appetite or Weight

-Ongoing back pain may contribute to depression.
-But depression may raise a person's risk of getting back pain, too.
-People who are depressed may be four times more likely to get intense, disabling neck or back pain.
+When it hurts you there on a regular basis, it may contribute to depression.
+And people who are depressed may be four times more likely to get intense, disabling neck or back pain.

 Agitation and Restlessness

 If you're depressed, you might lose your interest in sex.
-Severe depression, especially, can have an impact on sex.
-People who are depressed are more likely to use alcohol and drugs, both of which can lower your sex drive.
-Some prescription drugs -- including ones that treat depression -- can also take away your sex drive and affect performance.
-Talk to your doctor about your treatment options.
+Some prescription drugs that treat depression can also take away your drive and affect performance.
+Talk to your doctor about your medicine options.